+5. The long wave radiation is absorbed by the atmospheric gases particularly by carbon dioxide and the other green house gases.
+Thus, the atmosphere is indirectly heated by the earth's radiation.
 The atmosphere in turn radiates and transmits heat to the space.
-Finally the amount of heat received from the sun is returned to space, there by maintaining constant temperature at the earth's surface and in the atmosphere.
+Finally the amount of heat received from the sun is returned to space, thereby maintaining constant temperature at the earth's surface and in the atmosphere.
 With the help of a diagram explain the Heat Budget of the Planet Earth.